What are the signs of overtrading?

 When you lose, take a time-off

-As noted above, losses can be very hurtful and blinding even.
+As noted above, losses can be very hurtful and even blinding.
 They can make a person angry to the extent that their rational judgment is clouded.
 After a loss, a trader is automatically thinking about placing a new position and restoring their previous account balance.

 Unfortunately, that’s not how it usually happens: blinded by anger and the desire to fix the current situation, some traders tend to overtrade and place too many unsuccessful trades in a day.

-So, instead of falling prey to these causes and effects of overtrading, it is usually a better idea to take a time-off and freshen up the mind.
+So, instead of falling prey to these causes and effects of overtrading, it is typically a better idea to take a time-off and freshen up the mind.
 By doing that, the anger caused by the recent loss will cool off so that a trader can think more clearly and execute trades more rationally.
+After losing trades, traders tend to overtrade to cover the losses, and that approach is called revenge trading.
+Revenge trading is highly dangerous and can blow up trading accounts very fast.

 Set stop loss and take profit limits to your trades